jesselzapanta09/railmanager-backend-flask-api/README.md

-# RailManager Flask API
+# MSIT 114 - Activity 19 - Improved Flask API with Front-End

-Backend API built with Flask for authentication, users, and train management.
+This project is the **backend API** for the RailManager system, built using Flask, flask-mysqldb, PyJWT, and flask-cors to handle data processing, authentication, email verification, and image management for users and train entities.

 ## Requirements